-The latest version of the Standard V protocol (http://program.pesb.wa.gov/review/standards/ standard-5/teacher) identifies particular criteria that can be assessed through the evaluation letters of candidates written by mentors and college faculty.
-These particular criteria are listed below with indicators provided by PESB that describe the desired levels of performance of the candidates.
-Teachers who have participated in the ProTeach certification process will recognize that this protocol for Residency Certification is quite similar to the categories in ProTeach for Professional Certification.
+The latest version of the Standard 5 protocol for evaluating teacher preparation programs (http://program.pesb.wa.gov/program-review/site-visits/rubrics/2010/standard-5/teacher) identifies particular criteria that can be addressed through the evaluation letters of candidates written by mentors and college faculty.
+Several of these criteria are listed on the next page with indicators provided by PESB that describe the desired levels of performance of the candidates.
 If your candidate's work reflects these levels of competence in any or all of the following criteria, please include your evaluations of these areas in your narrative evaluation.
 Please also feel free to comment on any aspect of the candidate's performance that you feel is important.